Import/Export by command line

 CSV Format Workflow

-This workflow ensures you can safely migrate trace data between projects while maintaining data integrity and providing visibility into the process.
-The CSV format is particularly useful for data analysis and reporting.
+This workflow ensures you can safely migrate all data including experiments and prompts between workspaces while maintaining data integrity and providing visibility into the process.
+The CSV format is particularly useful for data analysis and reporting, while the JSON format preserves the complete structure needed for experiment and prompt recreation.
+The new command structure provides better organization with separate commands for datasets, projects, experiments, and prompts, making it easier to manage specific data types.